satyam46020/tachnique/README.md

 [Click here to open the video](https://drive.google.com/file/d/15Be3c8RmQCd9ftz6CxcLpzIF1W2LDzgg/view?usp=sharing)

 ## Features
-List out the key features of your application.
+List of the key features of my application:

 - New user can be added.
 - Every user is editable.
 - One can delete any user.
 - Pagination is being implemented with infinite scrolling feature.

-## design decisions or assumptions
-List your design desissions & assumptions

 ## Installation & Getting started
 Detailed instructions on how to install, configure, and get the project running.